The best beginner cameras

 1. How will you use it?

 If you need a camera for everyday shooting, you’ll want something as light as possible.
 The lighter (and smaller) the camera, the more inclined you'll be to use it and take it with you where you go.
-A compact camera such as the Panasonic TZ70 (number ten in this list) or a light mirrorless setup like the Panasonic GX80 (number six) would be ideal.
+A compact camera such as the Panasonic TZ70 (number 11 in this list) or a light mirrorless setup like the Panasonic GX80 (number seven) would be ideal.

 2. What other camera and lens options are in that system?

 3. Do you want a camera just for stills, or video too?

 If you fancy giving video recording a shot, look out for models with focusing systems that work well during video recording.
-Sony's Fast Hybrid AF and Canon Dual Pixel CMOS AF systems, found inside the Sony A5100 (number eight) and Canon EOS 200D number one) respectively, are two examples of this.
+Sony's Fast Hybrid AF and Canon Dual Pixel CMOS AF systems, found inside the Sony A5100 (number nine) and Canon EOS 200D (number one) respectively, are two examples of this.

-The Canon EOS 200D and Nikon D5600 also both offer microphone inputs, so they're great for when you want to use an external microphone to take audio recording to the next level.
+The Canon EOS 200D (EOS Rebel SL2) and Nikon D5600 also both offer microphone inputs, so they're great for when you want to use an external microphone to take audio recording to the next level.
 The microphones built into cameras are only suitable for general use, and no videographer serious about their work would consider using them for anything beyond that.

 1. Canon EOS Rebel SL2 / EOS 200D